CKGrafico/papanasi/README.md

 * ...should be compatible with StoryBook.
 * ...should be inspired in other UI Libraries to don't reinvent the wheel.
 * ...should be easy to create new variants.

+## WARNING: THIS IS AN ALPHA DONT USE IT YET